esrahboulton/battlesnake-node/README.md

 - develop branch
 	- intended to be used for new work going forward, before being merged into master
 - added json helper
+- added new helper to separate killOrAvoid into two functions for easier testing

 ### Changed
 - updated all helpers w/ code from routes/index